 As a result, you might narrow your topic with results such as:

 Now that you have keywords, it's time to search the databases.
 Have you used the databases before?
-If you don't have recent experience with our library's databases, then I suggest watching this introductory video.
+If you don't have recent experience with our library's databases, then I suggest watching this introductory video above.

 Academic Search Complete, the Military & Government Collection, and the Legal Collection are databases with with newspaper, magazine, and scholarly journal articles.
 They are structured the same way, so this video tutorial will show you how to search all three.